List of active policies

 Meridian Business Park,

 NEBOSH will acknowledge the complaint in writing in 10 working days.
-All complaints will be resolved and a written response provided within 21 working days.
+All complaints will be resolved, and a written response provided within 25 working days.

-If the qualification is accredited by the SQA and the assessment took place in the UK, you may also seek regulatory advice form the SQA.
+If the qualification is accredited by the SQA and the assessment took place in the UK, you may also seek regulatory advice from the SQA.

 Complaints to the SQA can be made by calling 0345 213 5249, by emailing email@example.com or by writing to: